Stimulus check: Why your "plus-up" payment might not be as big as you expect

 Other problems can also lead to lower-than-expected payments, such as math errors on your tax filing.
 This can impact your plus-up or adjusted payment if you miscalculated your adjusted gross income because your AGI determines the threshold of your eligibility for stimulus money.
 (Higher-earning households were excluded from all three checks.)

 The IRS also warns that if you don't provide a Social Security number that's valid for employment, you won't qualify for extra money through the Recovery Rebate Credit.
-That's because the first two checks required at least one filer in a household have valid Social Security numbers to qualify, which excluded some immigrant families.
+That's because the first two checks required at least one filer in a household to have a valid Social Security number to qualify, which excluded some immigrant families.

-The third check, however, expanded the eligibility to allow children with Social Security numbers to qualify, even if their parents only have an Individual Taxpayer Identification Number, which is common with immigrants.
+The third check, however, expanded the eligibility to allow children with Social Security numbers to qualify, even if their parents only have an Individual Taxpayer Identification Number (ITIN), which is common among undocumented immigrants and other non-citizens who are ineligible for Social Security numbers.